wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 tags: [getting started, logs]
 sidebar: doc_sidebar
 permalink: logging_proxy_configurations.html
-summary: Proxy configuration properties and preprocessor rules for logging.
+summary: Proxy configuration properties and preprocessor rules for ingesting logs into Tanzu Observability (formerly known as VMware Aria Operations for Applications).
 ---

 {% include important.html content="The Logs feature is enabled only for selected customers.
 To participate, contact your account representative or [technical support](wavefront_support_feedback.html#support)."%}